 Manila, was also

-blanketed with heavy rains and strong winds, and there were
+blanketed with heavy rains and strong winds, and there were some power outages.

 The storm later headed north through Luzon island.
 At times the typhoon